bam098/cython_wrapping/06_wrapper_package/README.md

    <code>conda deactivate</code><br>
    <code>conda activate wrapper</code><br>

-This has been tested for MacOS 10.9.
-If another MacOS version is used, the environment variable
+If another MacOS version than 10.9 is used, the environment variable
 <code>MACOSX_DEPLOYMENT_TARGET</code> need to be adapted to the used version.